julianofirme/brand-mate/README.md

 ## How It Works

-1. **PDF Upload**: Users can upload PDF documents through the interface
+1. **Brand information**: Users fills out a form about the brand
 2. **Document Processing**: The application splits the PDF into manageable chunks using LangChain's text splitter
-3. **Vector Storage**: Document chunks are embedded and stored in ChromaDB for efficient retrieval
+3. **Vector Storage**: Document chunks are embedded and stored in Qdrant for efficient retrieval
 4. **Chat Interface**: Users can ask questions about the uploaded document
 5. **AI Processing**: The application uses Ollama to generate context-aware responses based on the document content